FAQs

 Without the proper protections in place, this can increase the risk of attack as it opens up a number of factors and vulnerabilities.
 Employees may be working on unsecured networks or in locations such as coffee shops.

 Every business it at risk of a cyber-attack.
-Cyber criminals will regularly send out completely random attacks such as a phishing email for example, all it takes is one click and your business may be at risk from compromise.
+Cyber criminals will regularly send out completely random attacks such as a phishing email for example.
+All it takes is one click and your business may be at risk from compromise.

 Cyber Essentials FAQs